chayanchatterjee/starter-hugo-academic/content/outreach/The Uncertainty Principle Presents Science After Dark/index.md

   postcode:
   country:

-summary: A fun chat with Kate and Matt Huckstep, hosts of Curiosity Killed the Rat podcast, on gravitational wave astronomy.
+summary: An exciting and laughter filled science comedy show, part of the Perth Fringe Festival 2021, in which I was one of the special guests on the opening night.
 abstract: 'Click on Video to listen to the podcast on Spotify!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2021-05-01T13:00:00Z'
+date: '2021-01-24T13:00:00Z'
 #date_end: '2021-08-22T15:00:00Z'
 all_day: false